Move-In Process: Spring 2021

 Following public health guidance, the college limits who will be allowed on campus and in residence halls.
 We regret that friends and family will not be permitted inside Reed housing.

 On-campus students must take a COVID-19 test before they are permitted to move into their Reed housing.
-Testing will occur on January 14, 15 , 20, and 21.
-Hours are still being finalized with the staffing company and it is likely that testing will occur between 9am - 3pm.
-Students will receive an email to sign up and secure their testing time slot by November 16.
+Testing will occur on January 14, 15 , 20, and 2 between 8am - 3pm.
+Students should sign-up here to secure their spot.
 Card swipe access will not be turned on until a student completes their COVID-19 test.